brucemcpherson/testBmEmitter/dependencies.md

 # Google Apps Script Project: testBmEmitter
-This repo (testBmEmitter) was automatically updated on 1/3/2025, 11:30:01 AM by GasGit
+This repo (testBmEmitter) was automatically updated on 1/9/2025, 4:14:01 PM by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")